 The first 25 years of the Treherne Times newspaper, 1899 to 1924, are available free online.
 This newspaper also serves the Rossendale and Lavenham areas, Manitoba.

-For Winnipeg's very large Brookside Cemetery I am giving a little extra attention to the most common surnames.
+For Winnipeg's very large Brookside Cemetery I sometimes give a little extra attention to the most common surnames.
 The most common surnames in Manitoba on the 1911 census were: Smith, Johnson, Brown, Anderson, Wilson, and then Campbell, Thompson, Johnston, Scott, Taylor, Stewart, Jones, Thomas, Clark, Young, Martin, McDonald, Williams, Ross, Jackson, Robinson, Bell, Robertson, Miller, White, Moore, Wright, Graham, Walker, Cook, McDonald, Hamilton, Watson, Hall, Mitchell, Wood, Davis, Davidson, Lee, and Green.